eraserhd/Idris-book/chapters/contradictions.md

 funnyMath Refl impossible
 ```

-The type signature can be read, “From a proof that 3 is equivalent to 4, I can
+The type signature can be read, "From a proof that 3 is equivalent to 4, I can
-produce a proof that 4 is equivalent to 7.”
+always produce a proof that 4 is equivalent to 7."

-We can write `impossible` instead of returning a value because Idris knows
+We can write `impossible` instead of returning a value since Idris knows
-we can't actually get a `Refl` value here.
+we can't actually receive a `Refl` value here.
 It only learns about what’s
-possible when matching constructors, so if we don't spell out the `Refl`,
+possible when matching constructors, though, so if we don't spell out the
-Idris complains:
+`Refl`, Idris complains:

 ```idris
 total funnyMath : (3 = 4) -> (4 = 7)